 KEYWORDS: book reviews, editing, positivity, reviewing books, selecting books, writing.

 In this blog post I will talk a little about my new philosophy of writing book reviews.
-Some of these ideas are not entirely new, while others are the result of the reviews I have done so far, as in my Maslow review, and in my Maltz review.
+Some of these ideas are not entirely new, while others are the result of the reviews I have done so far, as for example in my Maltz review.

 Getting More Positive!